contactmeroshan/MachineLearningWithJavascript/README.md

 keepping all other FEATURES as is, K =10, 11, 12 gave about 20 to 30 percent prediction .

-Then narrowing the testing with value of K=10, 11 AND 12, .. with k=10 gave the best result in the console feature value 0 meaning BALL POSITION feature value 1 meaning BALL BOUNCINESS feature value 2 meaning BALL SIZE
+Then narrowing the testing with value of K=10, 11 AND 12.
+With k=10 gave the best result in the console

+feature value 0 meaning BALL POSITION feature value 1 meaning BALL BOUNCINESS feature value 2 meaning BALL SIZE